Horizontal Reference Datum

 Kansas was selected as a common reference point because it was near the center of the contiguous United States.
 The latitudes and longitudes of every other point in North America were based off its direction, angle and distance away from Meade’s Ranch.
 Any point with a latitude and longitude away from this reference point could be measured on the Clarke Ellipsoid of 1866.

-Approximately 26,000 survey stations were gathered in the United States and Canada.
+Surveyors gathered approximately 26,000 stations in the United States and Canada.
 At each station, surveyors collected latitudes and longitude coordinates.
 NOAA’s National Geodetic Survey used these survey stations and triangulation to form the NAD27 datum.

-As time went on, surveyors benchmarked approximately 250,000 stations.
+As time went on, the number of stations also grew.
+For example, surveyors benchmarked approximately 250,000 stations.
 This set of horizontal positions formed the basis for the North American Datum of 1983 (NAD83).
 In 1983, the NAD27 datum was eventually replaced with NAD83.

 What is North American Datum 1983 (NAD83)?